 The SBA Facilitates Business Deals

 Many South Florida business buyers are frequently choosing to fund deals through lending backed by the Small Business Administration (SBA).
 The SBA guarantees loans issued by banks for the purchase of businesses.
 Without the SBA-backed guaranty, traditional banks typically do not loan money toward the purchase of small businesses.
-The SBA is able to value and lend capital based on the goodwill of a small business whereas traditional banks are typically too risk averse for such lending activities.
+The SBA is able to lend capital based on the goodwill of a small business whereas traditional banks are typically too risk averse for such lending activities.
 Let’s explore exactly how SBA-backed lending can be so advantageous for both buyers and sellers of South Florida businesses.

 The SBA 7(A) Loan Helps Business Buyers and Sellers